Generic Name: Methylphenidate Transdermal System (meth il FEN i date)

 - Avoid driving and doing other tasks or actions that call for you to be alert until you see how Daytrana (methylphenidate transdermal system) affects you.

 - Heart attacks, strokes, and sudden deaths have happened in adults taking Daytrana (methylphenidate transdermal system).
 Sudden deaths have also happened in children with some heart problems or heart defects.
 Call your doctor right away if you have a fast, slow, or abnormal heartbeat; weakness on 1 side of the body; trouble speaking or thinking; change in balance; drooping on 1 side of the face; change in eyesight; chest pain or pressure; shortness of breath; or severe dizziness or passing out.

-- You may have some heart tests before starting Daytrana (methylphenidate transdermal system).
-Talk with your doctor.
+- You may need to have some heart tests before starting Daytrana (methylphenidate transdermal system).
+If you have questions, talk with your doctor.

 - Check blood pressure and heart rate as the doctor has told you.